Marine aquarium

 A marine aquarium is an aquarium that keeps marine plants and animals in a contained environment.
 Marine aquaria are further subdivided by hobbyists into fish only (FO), fish only with live rock (FOWLR), and reef aquaria.
 Fish only tanks often showcase large or aggressive marine fish species and generally rely on mechanical and chemical filtration.
 FOWLR and reef tanks use live rock, a material composed of coral skeletons harboring beneficial nitrogen waste metabolizing bacteria, as a means of more natural biological filtration.
+Reef aquariums display live corals, invertebrates and fish.

 Marine fishkeeping is different from its freshwater counterpart because of the fundamental differences in the constitution of saltwater and the resulting differences in the adaptation of its inhabitants.
 A stable marine aquarium requires more equipment than freshwater systems, and generally requires more stringent water quality monitoring.
 The inhabitants of a marine aquarium are often difficult to acquire and are usually more expensive than freshwater aquarium inhabitants.